The use of small appliances (fans, radios, etc.) in cubicles adds to the electrical usage of a building and can present a fire hazard.

 Single Stream Recycling

 Single stream recycling is a system to collect multiple materials classified as recyclable into one container.
-Capitol Complex Maintenance provides blue bins to collect recyclable and non-recyclable materials allowing employees to participate in resources conservation.
+Capitol Complex Maintenance provides each workstation with a blue single stream recycling container and a lined black waste saddle allowing employees to participate in resources conservation.

-Recyclable items collected in the main section of the blue bin
+Recyclable items collected in the blue single stream recycling bin

-Non-recycable items collected in the lined saddle of the blue bin
+Non-recycable items collected in the lined black waste saddle

 Ink and Toner Cartridges